 Albanian’s are some of the most generous and kind people.
-One can say that about anyone, but I have the proof that this compliment is not just flattery, but a sort of genetic rule of thumb for all Albanians.
+One can probably say that about anyone's culture, but I have proof that this compliment is not just flattery, but a sort of genetic rule of thumb for all Albanians.

 My husband’s “Scary Uncle” was there.
 I titled him that because of the sheer size and intimidating girth of this man.
 His face is always red from years of hard labor in the sun, his bald head is larger than life featuring a combover that defies gravity, everything about this man is over the top and dominating.
 His heavy and genuine laugh fills rooms, his bear-sized hands slapping you on the back can knock you breathless, his hugs threaten to snap you like a twig and are unyielding, his normal vocals are uproarious ...this man is a mountain, an Albanian Alpine.
 Now that I know this man better, (he still looks scary) I have discovered an extremely sensitive soul who will weep when giving his emotional toasts.
 He is a creative and artistic being.
 He is truly a gentle giant and he holds a special spot in my heart.

 Like I have written before, Albanians love to eat and love eating with people.
 (It’s an Albanian saying that when you eat alone, you eat like a dog….good heavens!)
 When you eat with an Albanian, glasses will never be empty, no beer will get warmer than ice-cold, the wine will flow like water.
 But what about the cost?!
 Cost does not matter to an Albanian, an Albanian would rather have very little money for himself and spoil a guest than to have all the money in the world and worry about the cost of a meal.
 After all, what is money for but to spread it around?